Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Simulations

 \paragraph{Within-Trial Data-Generating Mechanism}

-We observe in each trial three baseline covariates: $X_1$ is an ``internal'' measure of exposure (e.g., the average number of contacts per week), $X_2$ is an external covariate associated with the amount of exposure (e.g., calendar time), and $X_3$ indicates whether the subject is naive (i.e., whether they have been previously infected).
+We observe in each trial three baseline covariates: $X_1$ is an ``internal'' measure of exposure (e.g., the average number of contacts with persons with transmittable virus per week), $X_2$ is an external covariate associated with the amount of exposure (e.g., calendar time), and $X_3$ indicates whether the subject is naive (i.e., whether they have been previously infected).
 The treatment indicator $Z$ is as before.
-Further, $S$ is the neutralizing antibody titer measured 20 days after vaccination, and $Y$ is the infectious disease outcome 80 days after measuring $S$ (e.g., confirmed symptomatic infection).
+Furthermore, $S$ is the log10 neutralizing antibody titer measured 20 days after vaccination, and $Y$ is the infectious disease outcome 80 days after measuring $S$ (e.g., confirmed symptomatic infection).
 The within-trial observed-data distribution is determined by the following set of equations:

 where the first $n /2$ subjects are assigned to treatment $Z = 1$ and the last $n /2$ subjects to treatment $Z = 0$.
-We let $n = 5.000$.
+We let $n = 5000$.

 \paragraph{Trial-Level Random Parameters}

 As for the proof-of-concept scenario, we consider two scenarios for the distributions of the trial-level parameters: one with moderate violations of the surrogacy and comparability assumptions and another with only slight violations.